-Cost-effective – You never pay for space you don’t need.
-Our storage space calculator is designed to help you accurately estimate the size storage unit you need, while our storage professionals are always on hand to answer your questions.
-In most cases, you pay up to 20 percent less for storage with us than with other storage providers.
+You never pay for space you don’t need.
+Our storage space calculator is designed to help you accurately estimate the size of the storage unit you need, while our storage professionals are always on hand to answer your questions.
+In most cases, you pay up to 20 percent less for storage with us than with any other storage providers.

 The Cons of Self Storage

-Not free – While your garage storage is an only free option, self storage is cheaper than you think.
-Find out how affordable it is – Just search for storage units near me!
+While your garage storage is a free option, self storage is cheaper than you think.
+Find out how affordable it is – Just ask for a quote here!